What is Gamification in 2021?

 When it comes to ensuring greater engagement and retention for your digital product, few strategies can be as effective as gamification.
-Leveraging various game elements that draw people in, make them come back and instil a sense of competition and achievement, the right gamification strategies can make all the difference in terms of how invested your target audience is in your offering.
+Leveraging various game elements that draw people in, make them come back, and instill a sense of competition and achievement, the right gamification strategies in 2021 can make all the difference in terms of how invested your target audience is in your offering.

 How does it work?

-Gamification works on the principles of game mechanics.
+Gamification in 2021 works on the principles of game mechanics.
 No matter which game we play, there is always a hidden motivation to give our best and the proud moment of achievement when we accomplish the targets.
-Similar psychology applies in the gamification of technology as well.
-It’s a part of the user experience, yet motivates the user to complete their task.
+Similar psychology applies to the gamification of technology as well.
+It’s part of the user experience, yet it motivates the user to complete their task.
 Gamification strengthens the relationships between users and brands, thus increasing customer lifetime value, loyalty, and retention.

 How can it help businesses?

 Gamification is not separate from the product’s business goals.
-It’s a way of interaction planned within an application or branding activities.
+It’s a way of interaction planned within an application or branding activity.

-Here is how Nike is using gamification for branding:
+1. Here is how Nike is using gamification in 2021 for branding:

 NikeFuel is the core of the Nike+ experience.
-It measures all users’ active moments throughout the day, from morning workout to afternoon run.
+It measures all users’ active moments throughout the day, from morning workouts to afternoon runs.
 Irrespective of age, gender, or weight, it measures a user’s active life.